-- Reduce greenhouse gas (GHG) emissions The diversion potential described in Table 3.5 is estimated to represent a reduction of up to 17,000 metric tons of carbon dioxide equivalent (these values will help both the County and City achieve their GHG reductions goals over the planning period).
-Increased traffic will generate increased emissions (based on research in other parts of the country, the net GHG reductions are still expected to be significant). - Foster a cultural shift for residents, multi-family units, businesses and institutions by raising awareness about the importance and ability to "trash less" and conserve resources - This may occur slowly over the planning period but will
+- Reduce greenhouse gas (GHG) emissions The diversion potential described in Table 3.5 is estimated to represent a reduction of up to 17,000 metric tons of carbon dioxide equivalent13 (these values will help both the County and City achieve their GHG reductions goals over the planning period).
+Increased traffic will generate increased emissions (based on research in other parts of the country, the net GHG reductions are still expected to be significant). - Foster a cultural shift for residents, multi-family units, businesses and institutions by raising awareness about the importance and ability to "trash less" and conserve resources This may occur slowly over the planning period but will have growing importance as the landfill closes and is replaced by transfer or alternative operations in the future.

-$^{12}$ The study found that approximately 25% by weight of samples measured included recyclables that could have been diverted by existing curbside and drop site programs.
+12 The study found that approximately 25% by weight of samples measured included recyclables that could have been diverted by existing curbside and drop site programs.

-&lt;sup>13 Based on the EPA Waste Reduction Model (v.
+13 Based on the EPA Waste Reduction Model (v.
 2015) using long-distance recyclables hauler for processing.

-- have growing importance as the landfill closes and is replaced by transfer or alternative operations in the future. - As curbside recycling participation increases under this policy, there will likely be less recyclables managed at local drop sites (especially the Rio Grande and PCSWC sites).
+• As curbside recycling participation increases under this policy, there will likely be less recyclables managed at local drop sites (especially the Rio Grande and PCSWC sites).
 This will reduce public sector costs for drop site operations and potentially free up resources for public outreach and enforcement.